-As crazy as it sounds you and other family members are likely consuming a variety of pharmaceuticals, pollutants, and other toxins in your drinking water, whether from the tap or a bottle.
+As crazy as it sounds you and other family members are likely consuming a variety of pharmaceuticals, pollutants, and other hidden toxins in your drinking water.
+And it doesn’t matter whether that water is coming out of a tap or a bottle.

 For the story the Associated Press contacted over 60 major water suppliers.
-Only 28 of them test, and not necessarily for all pharmaceuticals.
-Cities that had not tested as of the report date include New York, Boston, Chicago, Phoenix, Miami, Houston, and Baltimore.
+It turns out only 28 of them test, and not necessarily for all pharmaceuticals.
+Cities that had not tested as of the report date include New York, Boston, Chicago, Phoenix, Miami, Houston and Baltimore.

 Much of the bottled water sold in the United States actually comes from tap water.
 The Environmental Protection Agency (EPA) has cautioned the public that bottled water is no safer than tap water.
 It may even be less healthy.
 Companies that bottle water do not have to report if the water has been contaminated, nor do they have to say where the water came from.
 Public utilities are required to report to consumers on water quality.

-The second important point is not only is the water in the bottle of questionable quality, there is also the problem of the bottle itself.
-Studies show that the plastic leaches into the water which we then consume adding more toxic chemicals into our system.
-In addition, billions of bottles are created each year and less than 20% are recycled causing a major environmental problem regarding their disposal.
+The second important point is not only is the water in the bottle of questionable quality, there’s also the problem of the bottle itself.
+Studies show that the chemicals from plastic leaches into the water which we then consume adding more toxic chemicals into our system.
+In addition, billions of bottles are created each year and less than 20 percent are recycled causing a major environmental problem.

-What’s the safest – filter your water and drink it from glass or nonleaching and toxin free stainless steel.
+The safest path is to filter your water and drink it from glass or nonleaching and toxin free stainless steel.

-For more information on water in your area go to http://www.epa.gov/safewater/
+For more information on water in your area click here.

 Visionary, health guru, diet/detox expert, and natural foods icon Ann Louise Gittleman is the award-winning author of 30 books on health and healing including the New York Times bestsellers The Fat Flush Plan and Before The Change.
 Her most recent release is The Gut Flush Plan.